ESP32 OTA (Over-the-Air) Updates – AsyncElegantOTA using Arduino IDE

 2. Save your sketch: File > Save and give it a name.
 For example: Web_Server_LED_OTA_ESP32.

 3. Generate a .bin file from your sketch.
 Go to Sketch > Export Compiled Binary.
-A new .bin file should be created under the project folder.
+Several .bin files will be created under the project folder.
+You should upload the file with the ino.bin extension.

 4. Now, you need to upload that file using the ElegantOTA page.
 Go to your ESP IP address followed by /update.
 Make sure you have the firmware option selected.
 Click on Choose File and select the .bin file you’ve just generated.